The pH of Ethanol in Water

 5. Preservation of Natural History Collections: In alcohol-preserved natural history collections, the measurement of pH is fraught with considerable theoretical and methodological difficulties, particularly due to the concentration-dependent effect of ethanol.

-See also The pH of Potassium Fluoride (KF) in Water
+See also The pH of Carbon Dioxide in Water

 Balancing the pH of Ethanol-Water Mixtures